North Carolina Social Security Disability Attorney

 How do I apply for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI)?

-The first step to apply for disability benefits is to call your local Social Security Office and set up an appointment to file, OR you can apply online (start here).
+The first step to apply for disability benefits is to call your local Social Security Office to schedule an appointment to file, or apply online (start here).
 For a list of the required items for the application, please refer to this link.

 There are two types of benefits that you may be eligible for: SSDI benefits, SSI, or both.
 Each type of benefit has different eligibility requirements, but you must be found disabled before you are entitled to either.